 For trade receivables calculation of the loss reserve is based on expected credit losses for the remaining term.
 A collective method is used where the receivables are grouped together based on e.g., the number of days past due including any past-due receivables, and a credit loss percentage is calculated for the respective intervals, where in the model Vattenfall has based its calculations on experience from historic loss levels for similar receivables while taking into account forward-looking macroeconomic conditions that may affect expected cash flows.
-For individual, significant receivables, an individual assessment may be made.
-Impairment of trade receivables is reported in operating expenses.
+For individual, significant receivables is reported in operating expenses.